cvtsh248/EV3-Pointcloud/README.md

 * points (a module written for creating an OBJ file from given vertices, available on this github page)

 # Hardware
 1 Lego Mindstorms EV3 IR sensor, 1 EV3 Medium Servo Motor, 2 EV3 Large Servo Motors.
+To look at how it was built, look at the image ROBOTPIC.jpg.

 # Usage
 Pair the EV3 and your computer